- The NBA hasn’t expanded in more than a decade.

 There are no indications the city, the largest piece of the 24th-largest market, would pursue an NBA team to pair with the Carolina Hurricanes.

 3. St. Louis

 St. Louis has retained the MLB’s Cardinals since their birth as a minor-league team, the St. Louis Brown Stockings, in 1882, and the NHL’s Blues since expansion in 1967.
 The nation’s 23rd-largest market hasn’t managed to retain NBA and NFL franchises, however.

 Long before Stan Kroenke bolted for Los Angeles with the Rams, the city lost two NBA teams: The St. Louis Bombers disbanded in 1950, and the St. Louis Hawks left for Atlanta in 1968.

-The nation’s 12th-largest media market, Tampa-St. Petersburg is the temporary home of the Toronto Raptors, who are playing home games at Amalie Arena for the 2020-21 season due to COVID-19 concerns.
+The nation’s 13th-largest media market, Tampa-St. Petersburg was the temporary home of the Toronto Raptors, who played home games at Amalie Arena for the 2020-21 season due to COVID-19 concerns.

 In 1993, Tampa lobbied the NBA for an expansion franchise but was rejected because of the Orlando Magic’s footprint in the region.

 The NBA didn’t want to leave Seattle for Oklahoma City in 2008, but they had no choice, according to Silver, David Stern, and dozens of other officials within the NBA and SuperSonics organization.
 The most commonly cited reason for the Sonics’ departure: Key Arena wasn’t suitable for an NBA team.